tourmalinelabs/AndroidTLKitExample/README.md

 ## Initializing and destroying the engine
-There is two manners of initializing the engine depending on your needs.
+There are two manners of initializing the engine depending on your needs.
 An automatic drive detection mode where the SDK will automatically detect and monitor drives and a manual mode where the SDK will only monitor drives when explicitly told to by the application.